icons8/lunacy-docs/docs/libraries.md

 #### Layer and text styles

-For more information on how to use layer and text styles from UI kits, read [here](https://docs.icons8.com/layerstyles/#external-styles).
+For more information on how to use layer and text styles from UI kits, read <a href="https://docs.icons8.com/layerstyles/#external-styles" target="_blank">here</a>.